-PHYSICAL EDUCATION (CAIE)
+PHYSICAL EDUCATION (AQA)

-If you love playing sport, and are interested in theoretical aspects of participation and performance, then studying PE at GCSE and beyond could be a good career move for you.
+If you love playing sport, and are interested in theoretical aspects of participation and performance, then studying PE at GCSE and beyond could be a good decision for you.
 You will learn about how the body systems work, how to train to improve performance, how we learn skills and the psychological theories that underpin performance.
 You will also examine the social and cultural influences on sport in the UK.

-Pupils who opt into the course will in a standard week have one lesson in the classroom and two practical lessons.
+Pupils will engage with a mixture of theoretical and practical work.
 They will learn how to analyse and evaluate performance, making effective plans for improvement.
 In addition, the course helps pupils build up communication and social skills, as well as analysis and evaluation skills, and enables them to improve fitness and develop performance in a range of different activities.